SIRAHFF/documentation/docs/source/AMBER/Tutorial-3.rst

 .. tip::

-    VMD assigns default radius to unknown atom types, the script ``sirah_vmdtk.tcl`` sets the right ones.
+    VMD assigns default radius to unknown atom types, the script ``sirah_vmdtk.tcl`` sets the right ones, according to the CG representation.
 It also provides a kit of useful selection macros, coloring methods and backmapping utilities.
     Use the command ``sirah_help`` in the Tcl/Tk console of VMD to access the manual pages.
+To learn about SIRAH Tools' capabilities, you can also go to the :ref:`SIRAH Tools tutorial <SIRAH tools>`.

 3.4.
 Run the simulation
 ________________________